4Sharif/PER-Prediction-Model/README.md

 6. modelComparison
 7. predictiveTool

-For everything to work, download the transformed dataset, copy the file path, and insert it in "split.py"
+For everything to work, download the transformed csv dataset, copy the file path, and insert it in "split.py."